glu — Markdown, HTML & Lua to PDF

 Callbacks

-glu provides a callback system for page-level events.
-For example, drawing a frame on every page:
+glu provides a callback system for page-level and element-level events.
+For example, drawing a frame on every page or decorating headings:

 local frontend = require("glu.frontend")